 Bojan Francuz is a Program Officer at the Center on International Cooperation on the Pathfinders for Peaceful, Just and Inclusive Societies team.
-Bojan is supporting the work of a political task force to halve global violence and deliver on the promise of SDG16+, and in particular SDG16.1 (to significantly reduce all forms of violence everywhere), and assisting in management of two cross-regional networks, Gender Equality Network on Small Arms Control and Peace in Our Cities.
+In that role, Bojan supports the work of a high-level political Task Force working to find practical solutions to global violence reduction, and assists in management of two international networks – Peace in Our Cities, and Gender Equality Network on Small Arms Control.

 Previously, Bojan served in various policy positions advising governments at the United Nations on political and security issues.
 He also co-founded a social-impact organization leveraging technology to bring greater inclusion in cities, and served as a Futurist-in-Residence at the Institute for Urban Futures at Concordia University in Montréal,Canada.
 He got his career start as a community organizer working with immigrant and undocumented communities Chicago.